 While we would not recommend lying to the police officer, you do have a constitutional right to remain silent.
 You can politely decline to answer questions that would incriminate you.

 Police officers are human beings, and acting belligerent will not help your case.
 In fact, your behavior can be used as evidence against you.
 Being uncooperative will also make it harder for your attorney to negotiate a favorable plea bargain.

 WHAT IF POLICE DIDN’T READ ME MY MIRANDA RIGHTS?

 We’ve become accustomed to hearing these words on police crime dramas: “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law …”

 Unfortunately, police aren’t required to read you your Miranda rights before they gather evidence against you in a drunk driving stop.
 You won’t be able to have the evidence suppressed because the police officer failed to read you your Miranda rights.

 TALK TO A DUI/OWI DEFENSE ATTORNEY TODAY

 Call 248-470-4300, or fill out our contact form to schedule a consultation with DUI/OUI defense attorney Derrick E. George.
-From our office in Birmingham, we represent clients in the Detroit metro area and throughout Michigan.
+From our office in Royal Oak, we represent clients in the Detroit metro area and throughout Michigan.